Fuzzy-Stochastic Partial Differential Equations: Acknowledgments

 \section{Acknowledgments}

-I am indebted to Ivo Babu{\v s}ka for introducing me to the field of fuzzy calculus and for our regular, long stimulating discussions on uncertainty quantification and fuzzy-stochastic modeling.
+I am indebted to Ivo Babu{\v s}ka for introducing me to the field of fuzzy calculus and for our regular stimulating discussions on uncertainty quantification and modeling.
+I would also like to acknowledge the invaluable comments and suggestions of the SIAM/ASA JUQ editors and reviewers that have greatly improved the manuscript.